Appendix 1. Previous plain language summary

-At some degree of loss of follow-up, data must lose credibility.
-We are forced to make a judgment where this is for the very short-term trials likely to be included in this review.
-Should more than 30% of data be unaccounted for by 24 hours we did not reproduce these data or use them within analyses.
+At some degree of loss to follow-up data must lose credibility (Xia 2007).
+We are forced to make a judgment where this is for the trials likely to be included in this review.
+Should more than 40% of data be unaccounted for by 8 weeks we did not reproduce these data or use them within analyses.

 Assessment of heterogeneity

 We considered all included studies without any comparison to judge clinical heterogeneity.